Heavy Metals, Heavy Responsibilities for US Cannabis Testing Labs

 Faced with a rapidly-changing industry, both cannabis growers and testing laboratories need to ensure that their processes keep pace with new developments and regulations – as well as maintaining high standards and employing the best materials.
 Cultivators need to be cognizant of heavy metals, but analytical chemistry laboratories will play the critical role in ensuring that all cannabis products are comprehensively tested – providing an accurate picture of CBD, THC and terpenoid levels, as well as hazardous trace elements.

 The toxic effects of heavy metals on humans – including cancers, neurological damage, kidney disease and learning disabilities - are already well known.
 Which makes it even more surprising that the regulatory mechanisms for the US cannabis industry are so varied and, in some cases, non-existent.

-Cannabis statutes are currently the responsibility of individual states, and differ widely between territories such as Florida, Delaware, and Illinois - where there are no regulations mandating specific tests for heavy metals - and jurisdictions like California and Washington DC, which demand a rigorous range of analyses.
+Cannabis statutes are currently the responsibility of individual states, and differ widely between territories such as, Delaware, Illinois and Oregon - where there are no regulations mandating specific tests for heavy metals - and jurisdictions like California, Florida and Washington DC, which demand a rigorous range of analyses.